tederickson/wildfit-ETL/README.md

 * The main class calls the RESTful web service with the JSON request

-Command line arguments are used for help or to turn on debugging which writes the large json request into the local server's test directory.
+Command line arguments are used for help or to turn on debugging which writes the large JSON request into the local server's test directory.

 # Acceptance Criteria
 The title sheet contains the attributes common to the entire recipe.